EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 # ...
 ```

 Notice how the `dependencies` field makes it easy to tell Argo what order to take when executing the tasks.
-The Argo steps can also define inputs and outputs — just like Luigi.
+The Argo steps can also define inputs and outputs—just like Luigi.
 For this simple example, I decided to omit them and enforce the convention for the steps to expect data artifacts in a certain location in the mounted volume.
-If you're curious about other Argo features though, [here](https://argoproj.github.io/docs/argo/examples/readme.html#parameters) is its documentation.
+If you’re curious about other Argo features though, [here](https://argoproj.github.io/docs/argo/examples/readme.html#parameters) is its documentation.

 The entry point script for the task is pretty simple: